FRANCE

 Paris’s most wonderful museums are open late on some days and beautifully lit at night.
 And added bonus – they are usually less crowded.

-The Louvre is open until 9:45 on Wednesdays and Fridays (check current times due to Covid-19).
+The Louvre is open until 9:45 on Wednesdays and Fridays (check current times).
 On my last trip, even just walking around outside the Louvre at night was a thrill.
 The Tuileries Garden, which separates the Louvre from the Place de la Concorde is open until 9 pm from the last Sunday in March to the last Saturday in September.

-And the Musee d’Orsay – my favourite – is open until 9:45 on Thursdays.
+And the Musee d’Orsay, my favorite, is open until 9:45 on Thursdays.
 Pre-booking is required and available online.

 Evening River Cruise on Paris's Seine